whalend/BRU_roots/production_turnover.md

 ![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-3.png)<!-- -->![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-4.png)<!-- -->![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-5.png)<!-- -->![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-6.png)<!-- -->

 Ugly quantiles diagnostic plots.
 No effect of LAI.

+Present both analyses (average and summed forms) 1. root size characteristics 2. how much root is there 3. individual roots?

+Avg diameter Avg vs. total volume comparison

+Check individual date acquisitions of LAI Use plot biomass clipping data instead of LAI - use pmass (lower of two variables)

+glmer(family = Gamma) for biomass

+Why no treatment effect on gross gain & gross loss compared to total/average?

+Check for differences at first date - if it’s already different in April then the treatment may just be maintaining

 ## Number of roots across size bins